College of Business Administration

 MKT 400 Cr.1-3

 Emphasis will be on examination and study of current marketing issues.
 Topics will vary from semester to semester.
 Repeatable for credit - maximum six.
-Prerequisite: admission to business.
+Prerequisite: MKT 309; admission to business.
 Consent of instructor.
 Offered Occasionally.

 MKT 415 Cr.3

-The planning, development, and implementation of an individual research project in marketing.
-Students will develop and produce a project report related to their marketing studies and career goals.
-Prerequisite: MKT 362, MKT 367; to be taken concurrently with MKT 479 in the student's semester of graduation; admission to business.
+The planning, development, and implementation of an individual marketing-related research project or small group applied case study.
+Students will develop a project proposal and a written report related to their marketing studies, including an analysis of how the project relates to career goals.
+Repeatable for credit - maximum six.
+Prerequisite: MKT 367; six additional credits of MKT major coursework; admission to business.
 Offered Fall, Spring.

 MKT 440 Cr.3

 Comparative Marketing Systems

 A comparative marketing analysis of a specific region or country.
 An examination of the marketing practices, social forces, politics, trade history, and economics of (a) specific international area(s).
 Special attention to the operations of U.S. based firms operating in the area(s).
-Prerequisite: MKT 309, MKT 341; admission to business or international business minor.
-Offered Occasionally.
+Prerequisite: MKT 309; MKT 341 or instructor approval; admission to business or international business minor.
+Offered Summer.

 MKT 444 Cr.3